 hivemind pendant - fabrication + design

-(2019-2020) The Hive Mind Pendant's design combines a glass hive with an inspirational idea at its core to illuminate space
+(2019-2020) The Hive Mind Pendant's design combines a glass hive with an inspirational idea at its core to illuminate a space.

 -